 It’s a nonprofit digital library that aims to provide universal access to all knowledge.
-Internet Archive consists of websites, music, images, videos, software applications and games, and around 3 million books that fall under public domain.
+Internet Archive consists of websites, music, images, videos, software applications and games, and around 3 million books that fall under the public domain.

 WolframAlpha is a computational knowledge engine that answers factual questions from externally sourced curated data.
 It does not provide a list of webpages or documents that might contain the specific answer you are looking for.
 Instead, you get a one-word or one-line, and to-the-point answer.

 It is written in Wolfram programming language (contains over 15 million lines of code) and runs on more than 10,000 CPUs.
-It is based on a computational platform known as Wolfram Mathematica that encompasses numerical computation, computer algebra, statistics and visualization capabilities.
+It is based on a computational platform known as Wolfram Mathematica that encompasses numerical computation, computer algebra, statistics, and visualization capabilities.

 Launched in 1996, Ask.com is a question answering-focused web search engine.
 Despite its age, Ask is still very active.
-They have coupled their search-system with a robust questions and answer system with billions of online content.
+They have coupled their search-system with a robust question and answer system with billions of online content.

 Ecosia donates 80% of its profit to plant trees and supports full financial transparency.
-As of October 2017, the website has reached the milestone of 15 million trees planted.
+As of October 2017, the website has reached a milestone of 15 million trees planted.
 In 2015, the company was shortlisted for the European Tech Startups Awards under the ‘Best European Startup Aimed at Improving Society’ category.

 The search result(s) of Ecosia is powered by Bing and Ecosia’s own search algorithms.
-The company claims that it takes 45 searches to fund the planting of single tree, and they assure that algorithms can easily detect fake clicks and invalidate them.
-Currently, it’s the default search engine of Vivaldi, Waterfox and Polarity web browser.
+The company claims that it takes 45 searches to fund the planting of a single tree, and they assure that algorithms can easily detect fake clicks and invalidate them.
+Currently, it’s the default search engine of Vivaldi, Waterfox, and Polarity web browser.